pivotal/git-duet/README.md

 # git duet

-An opinionated alternative to the Pivotal's `git-pair` executable.
-Working in a pair doesn't mean you've both lost your identity.
+An opinionated alternative to Pivotal's `git-pair` executable.
+Working in a pair doesn't mean you've both lost your identity.  `git duet` helps with blaming/praising by using stuff that's already in `git` rather than littering your repo history with fictitous user identities.
-Helps with blaming/praising.

 ## Installation